 Our battalion has lots to offer for midshipmen who want to get involved in extracurricular activities.
-Our clubs and specialized platoons within the battalion allow midshipmen to do everything from training for real-world situations, to attending drill meets across the country, to presenting the colors at prestigious functions, such as the Daytona 500 or the Orlando Magic game.
+Our clubs within the battalion allow midshipmen to do everything from training for real-world situations, to attending drill meets across the country, to presenting the colors at prestigious functions, such as the Daytona 500 or the Orlando Magic game.

 The ERAU NROTC Unit Drill Team provides an outlet for all members of the Battalion to practice their drill and marching skills.
-In an effort to foster pride and demonstrate the abilities of its members, the Drill Team also pursues competition drill events throughout the year, most notably the International NROTC Drill Competition at Tulane University in New Orleans, Louisiana.
+In an effort to foster pride and demonstrate the abilities of its members, the Drill Team participates as instructors and judges for the local high school Navy Junior ROTC drill meets.

 What performance or ceremony would be complete without a crisp color guard performance beforehand to kick things off?
 ERAU's NROTC Color Guard performs such presentations for a variety of groups and events, both on and off campus.
 Notable among these have been functions for the local chapter of the Navy League, the NASA Astronaut Hall of Fame as well as joint presentations with the Army and Air Force for the University's graduation ceremonies and Daytona 500/NASCAR racing events.

 This website is not an official Department of the Navy website, it is provided as a public service by Naval ROTC and the IT department at Embry-Riddle Aeronautical University.
 It is intended for use by the public for viewing and retrieving information only.
 Unauthorized attempts to upload information or change information on this service are strictly prohibited and are punishable under the rules of this university, the Computer Fraud and Abuse Act of 1986, and other state and federal laws.
 Unless otherwise indicated, all information is public information and is available to copy or distribute.
 Use of this system constitutes consent to security testing and monitoring.
 The views expressed in educational research, studies, analysis, or commentary are those of the author and do not reflect the official policy or position of the US Navy Department Of Defense, US Government, or this educational institution.